Kyunnilee/llm_scavengerhunt/README.md

 `./`: our main directory, mainly for our code implementation of LLMScavengerHunt
 `output/`: our generate data (e.g. google street view's generated image, googleapi's generated nodes & maps, etc.)
+`updates/`: our update info (if you need to tell others what your commit is about, write it here!)
-`util`: our utility functions (e.g. visualizing maps with interactive html, poe/openai/autogen backend, etc.)
+`util/`: our utility functions (e.g. visualizing maps with interactive html, poe/openai/autogen backend, etc.)
 `touchdown/`: [Touchdown](https://arxiv.org/abs/1811.12354#)'s code implementation and dataset